|

 specific to each patient.
 Recommendations may be given for changes

+in diet or the proper use of nutritional supplements.
 Most new patients in my clinic present with one or two major

 complaints, usually low back or neck pain, or headache.
 After